Timovzl/RtlTimoInterviewDemo/README.md

 # InterviewDemo

-#TODO: Test with more data!
-#TODO: Use stable package versions only.

 This bounded context is a demo for Timo's interview at RTL.
 It collects and exposes information in the domain of TV productions.